thinkshout/thinkshout/blog/_posts/2018-09-24-A-Node-By-Any-Other-Name.md

 layout: blog
 body-class: blog-post
 topic: technology
-title: A Node by Any Other Name
+title: "A Node by Any Other Name foo"
 homepage: false
 author: joe
 published: true